 Location can become inconvenient in a number of ways.
 It can reveal itself in a long commute to work or school, a lack of things to do in your area, access to public transit, or maybe you’ve simply outgrown the area.

-In a utopian world we all have the perfect roommate and there is never any moment of conflict or drama.
+In a utopian world, we all have the perfect roommate and there is never any moment of conflict or drama.
 But, utopia can be quite elusive.
 Another sign that you’re ready to move to a new apartment is having constant conflict with a roommate.
-Sometimes, it’s easier to find yourself a new apartment then it is to find a new roommate.
+Sometimes, it’s easier to find yourself a new apartment than it is to find a new roommate.

 One of the most common signs that a resident is ready for a new apartment is being low on space.
 Over time we have a way of accumulating items.
 Accumulate enough of them and you’ll soon be out of space and be living in a cluttered apartment.